 Hermes Pharma is the first company to develop hot melt coating (HMC) to successfully mask the sour and metallic taste of pharmaceutical ingredients.
-HMC technology that is widely used in the food industry to prevent ready meals absorbing too much water was adapted by Hermes Pharma to mask the bitter taste of acetylcysteine.
+HMC technology is widely used in the food industry to prevent ready meals absorbing too much water and was adapted by Hermes Pharma to mask the bitter taste of acetylcysteine.

-Combinations and collaborations
+Combinations and collaborations in the pharmaceutical industry

 In the pharmaceutical industry, we are seeing more collaboration between small and medium enterprises (SMEs) and larger manufacturers.
 This is often because larger pharmaceuticals are focussing their efforts on developing new drugs.
 The R&D focus for SMEs is often much narrower and more agile.
 They can then offer these services to larger companies.